project-sunbird/project-sunbird.github.io/pages/features-documentation/resource_creation.md

 - Teach
 - Test

 Each of these categories corresponds to the learning process/methodology that is deployed to teach a particular piece of content.
-For example, a tutor creates an acitivity and the intent is to educate the learner about a concept through a game.
+For example, a tutor creates an activity and the intent is to educate the learner about a concept through a game.
 The resource category in this case is, Play.
 Similarly, a tutor creates a story to enhance the reading skills of the learner, the story falls under the category of Read.

 This page details the procedure of creating resources on Sunbird.